twilio/twilio-live-interactive-video/README.md

 This URL is for demo purposes only.
 It will expire on Tue Oct 19 2021 14:58:20 GMT-0600 (Mountain Daylight Time)
 ```

-If you make any changes to the application, then you can run `npm run serverless:deploy -- --override` again and subsequent deploys will override your existing app.
+If you make any changes to this application, you can run `npm run serverless:remove` followed by `npm run serverless:deploy` to deploy the new changes to your application.

 ### Use the app